 2017 All-Star Game

 The 2017 All-Star Game, the 88th edition of the Mid-summer Classic, took place on Tuesday July 11, 2017 at Marlins Park in Miami, FL.
 It was the first time the game was played in the state of Florida, even though it is home to two major league teams: ballpark concerns had prevented the awarding of the game to either franchise until the opening of Marlins Park in 2012.
-It was also be the third consecutive time that the game was played in a National League park, an unprecedented development that will be furthered in 2018 when the game is scheduled to take place a Nationals Park in Washington, DC.
+It was also be the third consecutive time that the game was played in a National League park, an unprecedented development that was furthered in 2018 when the game took place in Nationals Park in Washington, DC.

 The American League won the game over the National League, 2-1, in 10 innings, thanks to a homer by Robinson Cano of the Seattle Mariners who was named the recipient of the Ted Williams Award as the game's MVP as a result.
 Prior to the homer, the game had been dominated by pitching, except for each league scoring once in the middle innings.
 The AL's win evened the all-time record in the game to 43 wins for each league, with two ties.